microsoft/api-guidelines/graph/GuidelinesGraph.md

 ### Naming

 API resources are typically described by nouns.
 Resource and properties names appear in API URLs and payloads and must be descriptive and easy to understand for developers.
-Ease of understanding comes from familiarity and recognition  therefore when thinking about naming you should consider consistency with **??industry standards, product namespace and other Graph APIs**.
+Ease of understanding comes from familiarity and recognition  therefore when thinking about naming you should consider consistency with other Graph APIs, industry standards,and names in the product user interface.
 Microsoft Graph naming conventions follow [Microsoft REST API Guidelines](https://github.com/microsoft/api-guidelines/).

 Below is a short summary of the most often used conventions.